microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fixed potential errors with String comparison hitting before the AppDomain is fully initialized.
 [200330] and [201338]
 * Fixed file path syntax to correctly handle device path syntaxes (\\.\, \\?\) [202926]
 * Fix for StringBuilder overflow and the length becoming negative when > 2GB of data is added/inserted.
 [216203]
+* Users of SignedXml may get an exception like the following when running in some modes on older versions of Windows (for example, executing without loading the user profile on Windows Server 2008r2).

+    ```console
+    System.Security.Cryptography.CryptographicException: Object was not found.
+    at System.Security.Cryptography.NCryptNative.CreatePersistedKey(SafeNCryptProviderHandle provider, String algorithm, String name, CngKeyCreationOptions options)
+    ```
+     [372920] [Added: May 2017]

 ## ClickOnce